Table of Contents

 These self-priming pumps ensure precise fluid dosage and a sterile environment, so the liquid is safe from contamination.

 As such, peristaltic pumps are ideal for moving clean fluids and are used mainly in the medical and chemical industries.
-However, keep in mind that these pumps have a lower flow rate and require regular maintenance.
+However, keep in mind that these pumps have a lower flow rate and require more frequent maintenance compared to other industrial pump types.

 Piston Pump

 Piston pumps are ideal for medium-flow and high-pressure operations that involve low viscosity fluids.
-However, the presence of any particles might disrupt their proper operation.
+However, the presence of any particles might disrupt their proper operation, so proper seal maintenance is crucial to operational efficiency and pump longevity.
 Such pumps are mostly used in the oil industry.

 Gear Pump